hramsai/CAPP30239_FA22/README.md

 - Creating a bar chart of library visits in Chicago, IL, in January 2022.
 - Finding data for the Final Project.

+### Week 4:

+#### Classwork:
+- Creating a line, horizonal bar, and area charts of interest rates in class.
+- Learning more D3 and Javascript

+#### Homework:
+- Creating a line chart of monthly interest rates in Canada for the year 2022.